 “If he can’t handle goats, he certainly can’t handle chickens.”

 “Or the eggs.”

-They all agreed.
-They weren’t hiring Bo.
-But Bo didn’t come and ask anyone for a job.
-No, for his last two weeks there, he went about his business, conserving his water and rations, sharpening a spoon into a small dagger—his only defense against the unknown beyond the tall steel walls.
+They all agreed, no one was hiring Bo.
+But Bo didn’t come around to ask anyone for a job.
+No, for his last two weeks in camp, he just went about his business, conserving his water and rations, and sharpening a spoon into a small dagger as defense against the unknown dangers beyond the camp’s towering walls.

 After his last shift with the goats, he said goodbye to everyone.
-They’d gathered around in a loose circle, considering him nervously.
-Directly behind Bo was the rusty metal wall marking the forbidden perimeter.
+They’d all gathered around in a loose circle, regarding him nervously.
+Directly behind Bo was the ramshackle gate marking the forbidden perimeter.
 Nothing came in.
 Nothing went out.